hanadini/MultiAgent_AStar_WarehouseRobot/README.md

 </p>

 # Overview
-This is the capstone project for the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
  In this project, I implemented a multi-agent A* path planner and an example application of the algorithm in an order fulfillment center.
 The puzzle is as follows;
 * In a warehouse, A fleet of robots has to fulfill a pool of tasks, the problem is solved when all tasks are fulfilled.
 * The robots should not collide with each other nor should they collide with an obstacle in the warehouse while navigating to their task.
 According to [1] "A collision occurs if two agents occupy the same location at